Leontius of Fréjus

-Leontius (Léonce de Fréjus) (d.
-488) was a bishop of Fréjus, in Provence.
-He was probably born at Nîmes, towards the end of the fourth century; he died in his episcopal town in 488, according to some authorities, though others say 443 or 448.
+Leontius of Fréjus (Léonce de Fréjus) (late 4th century-c.
+443) was a bishop of Fréjus, in Provence.
+He was likely born in the city later to be called Nîmes, towards the end of the fourth century; he died in his episcopal town in 443, according to some authorities.
+Although others say 488, his period of activity and circle of friends make that unlikely.
 He is venerated as a saint in the Catholic and Eastern Orthodox churches; his feast day is 1 December.

 Life

 The date of his episcopal ordination is uncertain, but most likely it took place between the years 400 and 419.
 Starting from an early date, he, alongside the Blessed Virgin, was considered patron of the cathedral church of Fréjus.

 There is reason to believe that he was a brother of Castor, Bishop of Apt, and that consequently like him he was a native of Nîmes.
 At times he has been mistaken for other persons of the same name, especially for Leontius, Bishop of Arles, who lived at the end of the fifth century.
 But besides the difference in time, the important events associated with the name of the latter Leontius render the identification impossible.